 - Publish the articles of incorporation in a newspaper of general circulation for three consecutive publications.

 For a summary of the characteristics of the seven types of entities commonly used in Arizona to operate businesses and hold assets, see “Types of Entities for New Arizona Companies.”
-Continue reading KEYTLaw’s Arizona Nonprofit Corporation Formation Services for information about the 29 services I perform and the 16 documents I prepare when I form an AZ nonprofit corporation for $1,297.
+Continue reading our Arizona Nonprofit Corporation Formation Services for information about the 29 services we perform and the 16 documents we prepare when we form an AZ nonprofit corporation for $1,297.

 1. Select the Name of the Corporation